rietho/blogdown_website/content/blog/2021-12-26-about-the-gap-the-mind-blog/index.md

 * Or we could cluster the songs into groups of similar songs.
 * We could also build a model telling us for a new person which songs they might like most.

 All these cases give us a certain summary of the data revealing some insight.
 And in all these cases there are many gaps.
-For example there is a gap between the average daily number of people listening to a song and how many people actually listened to a specific song.
+For example, there is a gap between the average daily number of people listening to a song and how many people actually listened to a specific song.
 Or there's a gap between what a model says a new person might like and what they'll actually like.
 Often these gaps are quantified, for example, by variation, but even then there's a gap between how we quantify the gap and the actual gap.

 So, we wanna be mindful of these gaps.
 That is important to not draw any wrong conclusions.
-When the daily average number of listeners is a 100, we could expect for a new song to have on average 100 listeners per day.
+When the daily average number of listeners is 100, we could expect a new song to have on average 100 listeners per day.
 But we wanna be mindful that the actual number of listeners might be lower or higher.

-When analysing data, we do not just want to be mindful about the gap between our summary and what happens in reality.
+When analysing data, we do not just want to be mindful of the gap between our summary and what happens in reality.
 We also wanna watch out for how people interpret our data vs. which interpretation is actually feasible.
-There are often quite some gaps between the ideas people have in their mind and the actual data.
+There are often quite some gaps between the ideas people have in their minds and the actual data.

 All of that is a long way of saying, even though data analytics is often seen as purely technical or objective, there are many gaps and a lot happens in people's minds.
 And way too often things get mixed up.

 ### Management

 In people management, managers have certain things in mind they want to achieve.
 And they have certain expectations towards their team in mind.
-Obviously, this can lead to many gaps: for example between the manager's expectations and what the team thinks is expected from them, or what the team is actually doing, or to which results, achievements, and behaviors these expectations actually lead.
+Obviously, this can lead to many gaps: for example between the manager's expectations and what the team thinks is expected from them, or what the team is actually doing, or to which results, achievements, and behaviours these expectations actually lead.

-So many gaps to keep mind.
+So many gaps to keep in mind.
 And many gaps to bridge from the manager's mind.

 ### Mental health